lodauria/Individual_Assignments/second_assignment.md

     make NODE_ID=<XX> SERVER_ADDR=<A8-M3 node address>

-where you have to make sure to use a different node ID numbers for each of the sensor nodes.
-Use numbers from 1 to 100.
+where you have to make sure to use a different node ID number for each of the sensor nodes.
+Use numbers from 1 to 89.
 The server address is the global IPv6 address of the A8-M3 node used to run the Mosquitto RSMB broker.

-Upload each compiled program to the M3 nodes of the experiment that have to be used as sensor nodes.
+Flash each compiled program to the M3 nodes of the experiment that have to be used as sensor nodes.
 If you want to access the shell of a sensor node use the following command from the FIT IoT-Lab terminal

     nc m3-XX 20000

 ### Setup STM32 Nucleo F401RE board

-If you want to use a local STM32 Nucleo board as an additional sensor node check the code and the instructions contained in the [first assignment](first_assignment.md), the only change that has to be done is in the configuration of the local RSMB to which the board is connected.
+If you want to use a local STM32 Nucleo board as an additional sensor node check the code and the instructions contained in the [first assignment document](first_assignment.md), the only change that has to be done is in the configuration of the local RSMB to which the board is connected.
 In particular inside the file `config.conf` the address of the outgoing bridge has to be substituted with the A8-M3 global address.
+All the details are contained in the dedicated [Mosquitton document](mosquitto/README.md).

 ### Mosquitto and AWS setup